UKPLab/sentence-transformers/examples/training/matryoshka/README.md

 ## Inference

-When a model has been trained using a Matryoshka loss, then you can run inference with it using [`SentenceTransformers.encode`](../../../docs/package_reference/SentenceTransformer.html#sentence_transformers.SentenceTransformer.encode).
+After a model has been trained using a Matryoshka loss, you can then run inference with it using [`SentenceTransformers.encode`](../../../docs/package_reference/SentenceTransformer.html#sentence_transformers.SentenceTransformer.encode).
 You must then truncate the resulting embeddings, and it is recommended to renormalize the embeddings.

 ```python
 from sentence_transformers import SentenceTransformer